OliverCadman/nubiyan_twist_ci_ms1/README.md

 * The quote used in the 'About' Page's hero image is taken from the band's press pack, supplied by the management.

 * The text content used in biography the 'About' Page was supplied by [Thom Jurek - allmusic.com](https://www.allmusic.com/artist/nubiyan-twist-mn0003607781/biography).

+* The text content used in band member modal windows and shop modal windows was created by the author.

 ## Media